Ziya-Asgar/11_python_automate_excel/README.md

 Here is the [OpenPyXl documentation](https://openpyxl.readthedocs.io/en/stable/) to get more information about various methods of working with an Excel file using Python.

-The session could be coded along following this link, although my code and file is a bit different:
+This project follows along with the video from the provided link, though my implementation and file structure slightly differs:
 [Automate Excel With Python - Python Excel Tutorial (OpenPyXL)](https://www.youtube.com/watch?v=7YS6YDQKFh0&list=PLgLicvxhyL9VNtg07lQ0RB7wfHZ6j2CRt&index=8)